Conflict is a given in most organizations. In families and relationships, too.

 There are three ways of dealing with difference: domination, compromise, and integration.
 By domination only one side gets what it wants; by compromise neither side gets what it wants; by integration we find a way by which both sides may get what they wish. ~Mary Parker Follett

-5 tips for managing conflict while maintaining diversity of thought
+5 tips for managing conflict and maintaining diversity of thought

 Provide an opportunity to clear the air